Y-Xiang-hub/Bitcoin-Address-Behavior-Analysis/README.md

 The methods to extract statistical features and structural features can be found in `moduleG.py`.
 Then, we run the code in `data_extraction.ipynb` to extract features.
 Specifically, we need to read the generated Bitcoin transaction graph first through the *read the graph* cell.
 After reading the graph, we can compute the statistical and local structural features in different cells.

 The primary difference between these two types of features is that we generate a subgraph before extracting local structural features.
-Besides, to accelerate the speed of feature extraction, we apply the parallel computing approach here.
+To accelerate the speed of feature extraction, we apply the parallel computing approach here.

 ## Data Preprocess
 The results of the feature extraction module are stored in .csv files.
 However, for further analyzing the data, it is necessary to preprocess the current data by `functions_csv_preprocess.py` in the `preprocess_csv` folder.